awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-copyimage.md

 ------

 SourceRegion
-The region where the source AMI currently exists\.
+The region where the source AMI exists\.
 Type: String
 Required: Yes